 Small businesses often enter the government market and quickly partner with the first available offers.
 This session discusses the importance of your partners, red flags to understand, partner motivation, and strategies to protect your firm.

 The Small Business Administration has recently extended the Mentor Protégé program across the federal government.
 According to 13 CFR 124.520 (Code of Federal Regulations), the mentor/protégé program is designed to encourage approved mentors to provide various forms of business development assistance to protégé firms.
 This assistance may include technical and/or management assistance; financial assistance in the form of equity investments and/or loans; sub contracts (either from the mentor to the protégé or from the protégé to the mentor); trade education; and/or assistance in performing prime contracts with the Government through joint venture arrangements.
 Mentors are encouraged to provide assistance relating to the performance of non-8(a) contracts so that protégé firms may more fully develop their capabilities.
 The purpose of the mentor/protégé relationship is to enhance the capabilities of the protégé, assist the protégé with meeting the goals established in its SBA-approved business plan, and to improve its ability to successfully compete for contracts.
 This session introduces the mentor protégé concept and takes you through the steps to determine if a mentor protégé relationship is right for you.

 NCOAGOV 202: Ethics Training

 You are an established government contractor.
-Are you aware of, and complying with ethics standards?
-Do you realize the risk you your firm is under if you are not training your employees and aware of your responsibilities?
+Are you aware of, and complying with, ethics standards?
+Do you realize the risk your firm is under if you are not training your employees and aware of your responsibilities?
 This session will provide you and your employees with the necessary rules and awareness training to comply with federal ethics regulations.
 GTSC provides all attendees with an ethics training certification at the end of sessions attended in-person.

 NCOAGOV 203: Cyber Security & The NIST Framework